Babrra massacre: Massacre

 Before the Babrra Massacre, the elected provincial government of Dr. Khan Sahib in the North-West Frontier Province was terminated by Muhammad Ali Jinnah, the Governor-General of Pakistan.
 A Muslim League leader, Abdul Qayyum Khan Kashmiri, was appointed as the new chief minister of the NWFP on 23 August 1947.

-The new provincial government imprisoned the Khudai Khidmatgar’s anti-Pakistan movement's leader Bacha Khan, as well as the deposed chief minister Dr. Khan Sahib, and some other notable figures of the region.
+The new provincial government imprisoned the Khudai Khidmatgar’s anti-Pakistan movement's leader, Bacha Khan, as well as the deposed chief minister Dr. Khan Sahib, and some other notable figures of the region.
 In July 1948, the governor of the NWFP, Ambrose Flux Dundas promulgated an ordinance, authorizing the provincial government to detain anyone and confiscate their property without giving a reason.

 On 12 August 1948, supporters of the Khudai Khidmatgar movement protested against the arrest of their leaders and the new ordinance enforced by the government.
 The protesters marched from Charsadda to Babrra ground.
 However, when they reached Babrra ground, Abdul Qayyum Khan ordered the police to open fire on protesters.
-According to official figures, around 15 protestors were killed while around 40 were injured.
-However, Khudai Khidmatgar sources maintained that around 600 were killed and 400 were injured.
+According to official figures, around 15 protesters were killed while around 40 were injured.
+However, Khudai Khidmatgar sources maintained that around 150 were killed and 400 were injured.

 Aftermath

 In mid-September 1948, the central government of Pakistan banned the Khudai Khidmatgar movement and many of its supporters were arrested.
 The provincial government destroyed the centre of the Khudai Khidmatgar movement at Sardaryab, Charsadda District.

-In July 1950, Huseyn Shaheed Suhrawardy, president of the All Pakistan Awami Muslim League (which later evolved into the Awami League and later Prime Minister of Pakistan, said at a large gathering in Dhaka, East Bengal (present-day Bangladesh): “The barbarous massacre of the Red Shirts (Khudai Khidmatgars) committed at Charsadda in 1948 surpassed the Jallianwala Bagh massacre committed by the British in 1919.”
+In July 1950, Huseyn Shaheed Suhrawardy, president of the All Pakistan Awami Muslim League (which later evolved into the Awami League) and later Prime Minister of Pakistan, said at a large gathering in Dhaka, East Bengal (present-day Bangladesh): “The barbarous massacre of the Red Shirts (Khudai Khidmatgars) committed at Charsadda in 1948 surpassed the Jallianwala Bagh massacre committed by the British in 1919.”